javiercast0/mooc-fi-java-i/README.md

 # Spanish
-Aquí están resuelto el curso de la universidad de Helsinki de Java, "Java Programming I", este repositorio lo he creado para tener a mano los ejercicios si necesitase revisarlos en algún momento además de que cualquier persona que tenga algún problema y se sienta estancado con un ejercicio puede echar un vistazo.
+Este repositorio contiene las soluciones al curso "Java Programming I" de la Universidad de Helsinki.
+Lo he creado para tener los ejercicios disponibles en caso de que necesite revisarlos en el futuro y para ayudar a quienes puedan sentirse atascados con algún ejercicio, brindándoles un ejemplo como referencia.

-Por favor, el repositorio no debe utilizarse para copiar y pegar los ejercicios directamente, no se aprende nada de esta forma y muchas veces en necesario invertir horas en hacer un ejercicio por ti mismo que copiar la solución por internet.
+Importante: Este repositorio no está pensado para copiar y pegar las soluciones directamente.
+El aprendizaje real proviene de trabajar los problemas por tu cuenta, incluso si lleva horas resolver un ejercicio.
+Copiar soluciones de internet no solo va en contra del propósito del aprendizaje, sino que también limita tu progreso.
+Utiliza estas soluciones como guía, no como un atajo.

 # English
-Here are the solutions for the University of Helsinki's Java course, "Java Programming I".
-I created this repository to keep the exercises handy in case I need to review them in the future.
-Additionally, it can be useful for anyone who feels stuck with an exercise and wants to take a look for guidance.
+This repository contains the solutions to the "Java Programming I" course from the University of Helsinki.
+I created it to have the exercises readily available for future review and to help those who might feel stuck on an exercise by providing a reference example.

-Please note, this repository should not be used to copy and paste the exercises directly.
-This approach is not conducive to learning, and often it’s necessary to spend hours working through an exercise yourself rather than simply copying the solution from the internet.
+Important: This repository is not intended for copying and pasting solutions directly.
+True learning comes from working through problems on your own, even if it takes hours to solve an exercise.
+Copying solutions from the internet goes against the purpose of learning and limits your progress.
+Use these solutions as a guide, not as a shortcut.